 ▶ For details

 HOSTSvary from vegetable farms, orchards, small households, alternative schools to Buddhist temples.
-They provide free meals and accommodation as well as hands on experience with WWOOFers.
+They provide free meals and accommodation as well as a hands on experience with WWOOFers.

 WWOOF is a world-wide movement linking volunteers with organic farmers and growers to promote cultural and educational experiences based on trust and non-monetary exchanges helping to build a sustainable global community.